thomasjjj/tg-keyword-trends/README.md

 ##### Key Features
 - This tool is designed to work with sockpuppets that follow many channels covering a particular topic.
-- You can change your API details to use different accounts by editing the **api_values.txt** file.
+- You can change your API details to use different accounts by editing the **.env** file.
 - The tool is designed to work like Google Trends showing daily volume of key terms and map over time.
 - Date filtering allows you to narrow a search into a shorter time period.
 If left blank, it automatically scales to the maximum range of the data.
 - The tool uses Telegram search which means it is particularly good for Russian language searches and generally handles word endings well.